- The two may or may not be actively looking for each other

 - Ellis Peters has two people, who had never seen each other but are primary-importance characters, do this in one of the Brother Cadfael mysteries, to the point where one holds the other's stirrup not realizing who the other is.

-- In the Doctor-Lite Doctor Who New Adventures novel Sanctuary the backstory of the immortal Big Bad mostly consists of arriving at historically significant locations just as a mysterious blue box is dematerialising.
+- In the Doctor-Lite Doctor Who New Adventures novel Birthright the backstory of the immortal Big Bad mostly consists of arriving at historically significant locations just as a mysterious blue box is dematerialising.

 - There is one case in a Legend of Drizzt novel where Drizzt and Cattie-Brie are walking on one side of the street to meet Morik the rogue about Wulfgar (who went missing sometime last book), while, on the other side of the street, there is an elf going in the opposite direction to meet an informant to find out where Drizzt is, so she can kill him.
 Neither party ever realizes the other was so close by, and Drizzt isn't even aware the elf exists until the climactic showdown.

 - In Les Misérables Thenardier and Patron-Minette are about to kill Jean Valjean, only to be stopped by Inspector Javert.
 Javert does not immediately recognize Valjean, allowing him to sneak out the window while Javert is focused on Thenardier.
 It's implied Javert never realized the old man's true identity.